OrionSehn-personal/BatchGuide/README.md

-# Parallelizing a Containerized Application on Azure Batch using Python SDK
-This guide is meant to act as a 0-100 guide to parallelize a containerized application using the Azure Batch Resource.
-We will step through pre-requisites, then break the problem into steps.
+# We will step through pre-requisites, then break the problem into steps.

 0. Prerequisites
 1. Break the problem into Parallelizable Tasks